 Programs and Services

-Lena Park serves over 550 low to moderate income children, youth, and families in the Dorchester/Mattapan catchment area surrounding the Community Center.
-We also engage regularly through our Community Engagement office, 1,300 residents living in the 500 low-income units of housing at our six housing developments.
+Lena Park serves over 1,800 low to moderate income children, youth, and families in the Dorchester/Mattapan catchment area surrounding the Community Center.
+This includes 1,300 residents living in the 504 low-income units of housing at our six housing developments.
 These developments include: LBB, Granite Lena Park, Brown Kaplan, and Olmstead Green I, II, and III.
-In March of 2017 we broke ground for Olmsted Green IV which will total an additional 181 units of housing.
+In March of 2017 we broke ground for Olmsted Green IV and in 2018 we borke ground for Olmsted Green V. Our plan is to add an additional 181 units of housing by 2021 which includes Olmsted Green IV, V, and VI.

 Our programs and services have evolved since opening the renovated Community Center.
 Community-based partnerships are being developed so that most relevant services will be provided based on community need and input from stakeholders at monthly meetings.
 The following is a list of programs based on age:

-Youth: Robotics; Open Gym; Original Steppers dance class; Teen visual art classes; Youth Leadership; College Readiness; Financial Literacy; Jobs Readiness and Youth Employment; Youth Summer Jobs; Fab Lab Instruction; USA Basketball; Friday night Teen Cafes; Game Night; Middle School Wednesdays for Brooke Charter School students/early release days; Books of Hope Boston - creative writing and performance classes; Internet of Everything; Coding for One Community; and Tech Café access.
+Youth: Robotics; Open Gym; Original Steppers dance class; Youth Leadership; College Readiness; Financial Literacy; Jobs Readiness and Youth Employment; Youth Summer Jobs; Fab Lab Instruction; Premier Hoops; Friday night Teen Cafes; Game Night; Middle School Wednesdays for Brooke Charter School students/early release days; Books of Hope Boston - creative writing and performance classes; Internet of Everything; Coding for One Community; and Tech Café access.

 Community Engagement: Community Dinners, Resident Stakeholder meetings, Family Movie Nights, Fair Foods Program, Community Resource Coordination, Community Financial Coaching/Counseling, and special community events.

 Lena Park values volunteers and has many opportunities to serve.
 Below is a list of different ways to get involved.
 If you would like to serve for any period of time please go to www.lenaparkcdc.org and fill out the volunteer form on the volunteer page.